The University of South Carolina College of Nursing offers graduate programs in the following advance practice nursing and leadership specialties:

 All MSN programs provide eligibility to apply for national certification examinations such as AGACNP, FNP, PMHNP or Nursing Administration.
 Specialty Certification is not automatic and in some cases must be combined with relative work experience.

 Plans of Study

-The acute care track prepares nurses to provide health care services to acutely ill adults with complex health problems.
-Students may also opt to add a pediatric component to their study.
+The Adult Gerontology Acute Care Nurse Practitioner program prepares the nurse to provide health care services to acutely ill adults and gerontology patients with complex health problems.

 - Complete the approved program of study

 - Complete a three-hour applied research course (NURS791) or a six-hour thesis course (NURS799)